timgale/bskyb.github.io/internal/_posts/2015-12-03-dont-go-chasing-waterfalls.markdown

 Basically, just go back to Scrum - it tells you how to avoid waterfalls.
 It may not be the most fashionable Agile framework at the moment, but if you do it as per the guide, you'll avoid waterfalls, and all the inherent problems they cause.

-Scrum has its' detractors, but don't throw the baby out (*or over the waterfall?*) with the bathwater...
+Scrum has its detractors, but don't throw the baby out (*or over the waterfall?*) with the bathwater...

 ## References
 [1] The Scrum Guide [http://www.scrumguides.org/docs/scrumguide/v1/scrum-guide-us.pdf]()